 This is another very close competitor for our top pick.
 It has a 1 ½ horsepower motor, combined with a poly V Belt Drive system, and with a sturdy cast iron table that creates an awesome cutting machine.

-This is a heavy-duty saw that will cost you about $1,300, and the thing is, it gives a tremendous amount of saw for its price.
+This is a heavy-duty saw and it gives a tremendous amount of saw for its price.